Bob Neuwirth: Personal life

+Neuwirth dated socialite Edie Sedgwick from 1966 to 1967.
+Reflecting on their relationship, he later said they drifted apart as she descended into drug addiction, explaining: "I couldn't believe that a person of such intelligence would mistreat herself to that extent," attributing her behavior to "desperation and a lack of outlet for that incredible energy."

 Neuwirth was in a domestic partnership with Paula Batson until his death.
 He lived in Santa Monica, California, during his later years.
 He carried on painting throughout this time at a studio in the Meatpacking District in New York, and identified Jackson Pollock as his main inspiration that guided Neuwirth's colourful and abstract style.
 His artwork was displayed at Track 16 Gallery in a 2011 exhibition titled "Overs & Unders: Paintings by Bob Neuwirth, 1964–2009".

+Known for being supportive and defensive of artists he believed in, Neuwirth was also known for being a provocateur and fan of instigation during the 60s and 70s.

+He got sober in the later 1970s and this was a subject matter discussed by Neuwirth's his longtime partner, music executive Paula Batson in a Rolling Stone article.

 Neuwirth died on the evening of May 18, 2022, in Santa Monica.
 He was 82, and had heart failure before his death.